kailash-manasarovar/statement/docs/timeline/2024/august.md

 - The pictures of Irene that I saw in July 2023 on the `@jctot19` and `@sinremite` accounts were at least 20 years old.
 - The hacker highlights another lady who may be being targeted, a sportswoman in Castellon, Lidia Sanchez Puebla.
 - I'm stunned.
-- I believe I have enough evidence to share and it's my responsibility to share it.
+- I believe I have enough evidence to share and I feel it's my responsibility to help these abused women.

 ## Time to write to people